Object SLAM-Based Active Mapping and Robotic Grasping: System Overview

 \section{System Overview}

 An overview of the proposed system is presented in Fig. \ref{System_Framework}, which forms a closed-loop for incrementally exploring and mapping the desk environment.
-Specifically, the motion module is used to control the robot to execute observation commands.
-The perception module is used to estimate camera pose and build the point cloud map, and most importantly, extract objects from the map and estimate their poses.
-The output of this module is an object map with 9-DoF object pose registered, which can help the robot to perform tasks like motion planning and object manipulation.
-The analysis module measures object uncertainty and predicts the information gain of different camera views.
+Specifically, the motion module is utilized to control the robot equipped with a camera as it executes observation commands.
+The perception module is used to estimate the camera pose and build the point cloud map, and most importantly, extract objects from the map and estimate their poses.
+The output of this module is an object map with the 9-DoF (position, orientation, and scale) object pose registered, which assists the robot in performing tasks such as motion planning and object manipulation.
+The analysis module quantifies object uncertainty and predicts the information gain of different camera views.
 The view with the largest information gain is selected as the NBV and passed to the motion module to enable active exploration.
-This work aims to incrementally build a global object map with the minimum effort and the maximum accuracy for robotic grasping.
+This work intends to incrementally develop a global object map with minimum effort and maximum accuracy for robotic grasping.
+Moreover, the produced object map enables the global perception for high-level robot manipulation tasks.
+Section \ref{section: Object Map} will illustrates the perception module, while sections \ref{section: Observation} and \ref{section: Exploration} will demonstrate the analysis and motion modules.
+The manipulation tasks will be provided in section \ref{section: Object Grasping} and \ref{section: Object Placement}.